ljay79/jira-tools/README.md

 If a Jira issue key is found in a single cell, the value will be linked automatically to the Jira issue page.

-### Re-Calculate all formulas in active sheet
+### Update formulas in active sheet
-“Add-ons" > “Jira Sheet Tools” > "Re-Calculate all formulas in active sheet"
+“Add-ons" > “Jira Sheet Tools” > "Update formulas in active sheet"

 When anu custom function or other formula is used, this simple 'click' will refresh / re-calculate all the formulas and custom functions used in the current active google sheet.
 If a sheet is re-opened this will re-calculate all custom functions by default anyway, but usually not while editing or watching the current sheet.

-### Show Jira Field Map
+### Jira field map
-“Add-ons" > “Jira Sheet Tools” > "Show Jira Field Map"
+“Add-ons" > “Jira Sheet Tools” > "Jira field map"

 Fetch and show all your Jira fields name and id in a sidebar.
 Very useful for our custom functions where you can make use of JQL queries.

-### List Issues From Filter
+### List issues from filter
-“Add-ons" > “Jira Sheet Tools” > "List Issues from Filter"
+“Add-ons" > “Jira Sheet Tools” > "List issues from filter"

 Allows you to add a table/list of all found Jira issues based on your favorite Jira Filter.
 The dialog will let you choose from all your Jira filters and then insert all results into the active Google sheet.